Mike Goff (American football)

-Michael Jason Goff (born January 6, 1976) is an American college football coach and former professional player who is an assistant offensive line coach for the Colorado State Rams.
+Michael Jason Goff (born January 6, 1976) is an American college football coach and former professional player who is the offensive line coach for the Birmingham Stallions of the United Football League (UFL).
 He played as a guard in the National Football League (NFL).
 Goff played collegiately for the Iowa Hawkeyes before being selected by the Cincinnati Bengals in the third round of the 1998 NFL draft.

 Early life

 Goff is a 1994 graduate of LaSalle-Peru High School in LaSalle, Illinois.
 In his last season at LaSalle-Peru, Goff was a team captain and had 34 tackles, 24 assists and two sacks at defensive tackle which earned him All-America honors from Blue Chip Illustrated.
 He also was Illinois's sectional heavyweight wrestling champion and finished 6th at the state tournament.

 College career

 Goff played in 47 games (24 starts) during his four-year career at Iowa (1994–1997).
 In his freshman campaign Goff played in 11 games.

 He saw action in 12 games, opening the final 11 contests as a sophomore in 1995.
 Goff played in 12 games (one start) as a junior in ‘96 after suffering a back injury in the season opener.
 As a senior, he started all 12 games at right guard in 1997 for the nation’s eighth-ranked rush offense.

 Goff majored in sociology at Iowa.